 Visiting Your Neighbor's Towns

-You can only have one Sim visit one Town at a time, but the good news is that while there your Sim can do a lot of the things that you would do in your own Town, including building relationships with the Sims that live there (a quick and easy way to pick up extra XP).
+You can only have one Sim visit one Town at a time, but the good news is that while there your Sim can do a lot of the things that you would do in your own Town, including building Relationships

 Bearing in mind that a Sim visiting a Neighbor Town is still subject to the same basic stat reduction penalty (the need to eat, sleep, communicate, etc.) that they would face if they were still in their home town.